South Georgia and the South Sandwich Islands: Tourism

 Tourism has become a larger source of income in recent years, with many cruise ships and sailing yachts visiting the area (the only way to visit South Georgia is by sea; there are no airstrips on the Islands).
 The territory gains income from landing charges and the sale of souvenirs.
 Cruise ships often combine a Grytviken visit with a trip to the Antarctic Peninsula.

 Charter yacht visits usually begin in the Falkland Islands, last between four and six weeks, and enable guests to visit remote harbours of South Georgia and the South Sandwich Islands.
 Sailing vessels are now required to anchor out and can no longer tie up to the old whaling piers on shore.
 One exception to this is the recently upgraded/repaired yacht berth at Grytviken.
-All other jetties at former whaling stations lie inside a 200 m exclusion zone; and berthing, or putting ropes ashore, at these is forbidden.
-Yachts visiting South Georgia are normally expected to report to the Government Officers at King Edward Point before moving round the island.
+All other jetties at former whaling stations lie inside a 200 m exclusion zone; berthing, or putting ropes ashore, at these is forbidden.
+Yachts visiting South Georgia are normally expected to report to the government officers at King Edward Point before moving round the island.